-And the collection of trivial knowledge garners this response: “Knowledge without morality is utter evil.
+And the collection of trivial knowledge: “Knowledge without morality is utter evil.
 The producer of a better water pump deserves more credit than he who spent his life cataloguing all the visible stars.”
 Let’s not forget cowardice: “He turned away and glared at his shoes.
 She left, not wanting to hear some inanity at odds with what he was feeling and what he ought to have been saying.”
 Moral neglect, too: “All it takes is decisions, even unconscious decisions not to bother with consequences.”
-In a Camusesque moment Swanwick writes: “You saw nothing, you did not experience the things you thought you experienced.
+In a Camusesque moment, Swanwick writes: “You saw nothing, you did not experience the things you thought you experienced.
 You did not live.
 You are erased.”

 The utterly nefarious protagonists and antagonists in Swanwick's novel are not as well-developed as they should be.
-Because Faust begins as an ignorant, indifferent misanthropist and simply transforms himself into a ignorant, indifferent, sadistic misanthropist, not much man against himself conflict fills his pages.
+Because Swanwick's Faust begins with ignorant, indifferent misanthropism and that transforms into ignorant, indifferent, sadistic misanthropism, not much man against himself conflict exists.
 Swanwick’s Faust has almost unlimited knowledge available, yet behaves as if he were Forrest Gump in a straight jacket, carried by forces of history.
-Except Faust does not have Gump’s one in quadrillions good luck.
+Except Faust does not have Gump’s good luck.
 Faust does little creative on his own.
 When not following intuitions, Faust simply follows advice from Mephistopheles.
-When a character alternates between being Gump and the toy of Mephistopheles, the character does not compel.
+When a character alternates between being a Gump and the toy of Mephistopheles, the character does not compel.
 Gretchen, Faust’s lover, simply follows advice from Faust or her intuitions.
 She is Faust’s toy.

 It might have been better if Faust had vast knowledge in some subjects but had to build his own in other subjects, rather than being inept on his own.
 Jack Faust lacks a clash of minds.
 Lightweight antagonists appear out of nowhere to push Faust and Gretchen around.
 Faust and Gretchen, lightweight themselves, oblige.

 Faust’s pursuit of technology is incomprehensible.
 He designs leaf springs before curing diseases or pursuing more profitable products.
 Sixteenth century individuals had many goods they would pay a fortune for before buying leaf springs.
 All Faust had to do was ask Mephistopheles.
-Faust’s underlings build a fleet loaded with missiles to defeat ironclads when 20th century guns or aircraft would have been more than adequate.
-Swanwick’s Faust is more an evil knucklehead rather than Goethe's evil, misguided striver.
+Faust’s followers build a fleet loaded with missiles to defeat ironclads when 20th century guns or aircraft would have been more than adequate.
+Swanwick’s Faust is more knuckleheaded Goethe's misguided striver.

-If Faust did everything perfectly, by step-by-step procedures, of course, no conflict and no novel exists.
-Perfect procedures bore because no risk and no uncertainty ensues, but an evil “genius” resembling an evil Gump bores, too.
+If Faust did everything perfectly, by step-by-step procedures, no conflict and no novel exists.
+Perfect procedures bore because no risk and no uncertainty ensues, but an evil genius resembling an evil Gump bores, too.

 —book review article by J.T.
 Fournier, last updated July 21, 2009